GladePlugins/coders-csm/README.md

   Make sure you are in the coders-csm directory when you are using `git pull`
 - Fork the repository
 - Test code before making commits
-- Once tests are completed, do a pull request to the master coders-csm repo
+- Once tests are completed, do a pull request to the gh-pages coders-csm repo